 Suzanne has received additional training in CBT; Schema therapy; ACT; EMDR; DBT; Mindfulness Based Cognitive Therapy; MBit and HEARTMATH.
 Suzanne brings a holistic perspective to formulation and treatment and is particularly interested in neuro and bio plasticity and the individuals ability to make sustainable change.
 Suzanne has just completed her Foundation Level Teacher Training in Yoga with the BWY.

 You can contact Suzanne directly, you may be referred by your GP or a Consultant if you wish to pay for sessions through your private insurance (registered with BUPA, Norwich Union & AXA PPP).

+Suzanne has had additional training in supervision.
 Clinical supervision is available for generic or specific clinical needs with recognition of the need for continuing professional development.
 Group or individual supervision is available and is intended for clinical psychologists or other health professionals working within the above clinical specialities.

 Teaching & Training

 Suzanne regularly presents at conferences and is research active.
 Suzanne is a qualified teacher and is an Honorary University Lecturer on Clinical Psychology Courses at a number of different Universities and organizations in the UK for other health professionals and runs groups and teaching sessions for patients and staff (eating disorders; MBCT; anxiety; CBT; depression; relapse prevention; Schema; supervision; psychological skill building - formulations etc).